Skip to main content

 Use either pipx or uv to run Python tools on development systems, rather than installing these applications with pip or another method.
 Both pipx and uv automatically put each application into a separate Python virtual environment.

-If you use pipx, always follow the instructions on the Website to install it on your operating system.
-These ensure that pipx works correctly with an appropriate Python installation.
+Always follow the instructions on the Website to install pipx on your operating system.
+This will ensure that pipx works correctly with an appropriate Python installation.

 Use the pipx run feature of pipx for most Python applications, or uvx, which is the equivalent command for uv.
 These download the application to a cache and run it.
 For example, these commands download and run the latest version of bpytop, a system monitoring tool: